yehia67/documentation/blueprints/0.1/p2p-energy/architecture.md

 The grid will monitor and record the channels for all producers to use later in order to calculate the amount to pay to each producer.
 The payment address and requested  price can change per time period to give the Producer the ability to provide variable price power at different times.

 The `producerPrice` field is not guaranteed to be met by the grid, instead a consensus price amongst all the producers will be paid.
-The consensus price could just be a regular average of all the `producerPrice` fields or a weighted average based on how much the producer contributed to the grid.
-The `paymentIdOrAddress` can be an IOTA address to make payments to by the grid, or a reference id the grid has another way of making payments.
+The consensus price could be a regular average of all the `producerPrice` fields or a weighted average based on how much the producer contributed to the grid.
+The `paymentIdOrAddress` can be an IOTA address that the grid can make payments to, or a reference ID so that the grid has another way of making payments.

 **Payload**